xhinini/Big-Data_Project1/README.md

 Which color of the vehicle is most likely to get a ticket?

 For this question, we deveoped three rounds of Mapreduce.
 We used the first round of MapReduce that generated the key-value pairs of color and counts, and then got the aggregated counts for each color at the reducer phase, and followed by the second round of MapReduce to make the counts could be sorted by producing new key-value pairs.
-After this, we used another round of MapReduce to group the same color meaning together of the top 20 colors with most frequency.
+After this, we used another round of MapReduce to group the same color together.
 As a result, we found that WHITE vehicles, with 2781715 times, were the most likely to be ticketed.